EthanHogan/AdventOfCode/README.md

 My Advent of Code solutions.

-## Example for how to compile TS files into JS files, then run js file
+## Example for how to compile TS files into JS files, then run the JS file.

 ```sh
 npx tsc; node ./dist/2022/day1/part1_solution.js